colinbdclark/mfa-thesis/sections/08-works-cited.md

 Latour, Bruno.
 "How to Be Iconophilic in Art, Science, and Religion?" _Picturing Science Producing Art_.
 Carrie Jones and Peter Galison, eds.
 London: Routledge, 1998.
 418-440.
 Print.

 Lovink, Geert and Pit Schultz.
 "There is no information, only transformation: An Interview with Bruno Latour." _Nettime_ 3 September 1997.
 Web.
 6 March 2016. http://www.nettime.org/Lists-Archives/nettime-l-9709/msg00006.html

+MacDonald, Scott. _A Critical Cinema 5: Interviews with Independent Filmmakers._ Berkeley: University of California Press, 2006.
+Print.

 Mayne, Judith. _Cinema and Spectatorship_.
 London: Routledge, 2002.